epiviz/epiviz-website/tutorials/content/metaviz/tutorialUI.md

 ![](/images/metaviz/NavigationBarRemovingAggregatingNodes.png)

-Finally, we see the highlight of the path in the hierarchy and across the heatmaps and stacked plots.
+Finally, all charts in the Metavize workspace are linked to the features on the FacetZoom control.
+By hovering over any chart, we see that feature highlighted in all other charts as well as the path in the FacetZoom hierarchy.

 ![](/images/metaviz/NavigationBarHighlightingPath.png)